SSteu/coop_t2t/README.txt

 # Executable files:
 	historic_assoc.py:
-		Parameter 1: OPTIONAL : filename of the rosbag in the data/ folder that should be played manual_RA_match.py:
+		Parameter 1: OPTIONAL : filename of the rosbag in the data/ folder that should be played Parameter 2: OPTIONAL : start time in seconds Parameter 3: OPTIONAL : Play rate of ros bags (ex: 0.5 to halve playing speed) manual_RA_match.py:
 		Parameter 1: OPTIONAL : Start time in seconds Parameter 2: OPTIONAL : Play rate of ros bags (ex: 0.5 to halve playing speed) sim_RMSE.py:
-		Parameter 1: DEFAULT=2 : base standard deviation used for the measurements Parameter 2: DEFAULT=0 : value that is added to the standard deviation for every subsequent sensor
+		Parameter 1: OPTIONAL : base standard deviation used for the measurements Parameter 2: OPTIONAL : value that is added to the standard deviation for every subsequent sensor

 # Workspace setup:
 	Source files are in the ./src folder.
 Main files are in ./src, other